Axk577/Assigment1/README.md

 Q7: getting the nth node of a singly linked list A

-Algorithm FindNode: Input: Header node of the list = B, and a non negative integer n
+Algorithm getNth: Input: Header node of the list = B, and a non negative integer n

 	Global int a = 0
 	getNth(B, n)
 	If a = n
 	Return B
 	Else
 	a++
 	getNth(next(B), n)
 	End if
 	End function